Why IT teams look for Jira alternatives

-Jira Service Management is often chosen by organizations that want IT operations to align closely with engineering teams.
-Built on Atlassian’s platform, it connects incidents, changes, and service requests to development workflows and on-call processes.
+Jira Service Management is a natural fit for organizations running IT alongside an engineering team.
+Built on Atlassian's platform, it connects service requests, incidents, and changes directly to development workflows and on-call processes.

 Console – AI-powered IT automation platform that operates inside Slack and Microsoft Teams.
 Best for enterprises and high-growth startups seeking autonomous execution of common IT tasks.